Deijin27/wren-xsequence/docs.md

 ### value=(value)

-Set the string content of this comment
+Set the string content of this comment.
+If it's not a string, it is converted with toString

 ### write(writerCallable)